peer-base/peer-pad/docs/DEPLOY.md

 # Deploying Peerpad

+Peerpad is a single page web app.
+The `src` directory is built into a static website in the `build` directory and deployed to IPFS infrastructure by the [Jenkins CI job](https://ci.ipfs.team/blue/organizations/jenkins/IPFS%20Shipyard%2Fpeer-pad/activity).

+Jenkins watches the [repo](https://github.com/ipfs-shipyard/peer-pad) for changes, and automatically build an IPFS hosted preview site for every commit (e.g. [preview](https://ipfs.io/ipfs/QmUjBkWSiTxdETKv5g3gawzKTG3mfmDaX22QEPE3CkkUf3)).

+**Commits to master are automatically published to peerpad.net**

 The [`ci/Jenkinsfile`](../ci/Jenkinsfile) defines the domain to deploy the app under ([peerpad.net](https://peerpad.net/)) and the directory to use as the webroot for the domain (`/build`).

-When a PR is merged to master, Jenkins will run the build steps in the [`Makefile`](../Makefile).
-If it completes without error, then the build dir is added to ipfs and the CID of the directory gives us the IPFS address for the new deployment.
+On every commit Jenkins runs the `build` target in the [`Makefile`](../Makefile).
+If it completes without error, then the build dir is added to IPFS and the CID of the directory gives us the IPFS address for the new deployment.

+If the succesfull buils was from a commit to **master**, then the build is published to the domain.
 The DNS records for peerpad.net are updated to point at the new deployment.
 The `_dnslink` subdomain is updated with a TXT record like `dnslink=/ipfs/QmHash"`.
 IPFS uses the dnslink record to map the domain to the current CID, and is used to resolve the IPNS address [/ipns/peerpad.net](https://ipfs.io/ipns/peerpad.net)

 The `build` target defined in the [`Makefile`](../Makefile) is executed on Jenkins on every PR and merge to master.
-It installs the dependencies, and runs the `npm run build` script defined in the `package.json` is run.
+It installs the dependencies, and delegates the rest of the steps to `npm run build` which is defined in the `scripts.build` property in the [`package.json`](../package.json).

-That calls [`scripts/build.js`](../scripts/build.js) which creates the optimised build into the `build/` directory.
+That calls [`scripts/build.js`](../scripts/build.js) which creates the optimised build of the peerpad `src` into the `build/` directory.
 That script is the result of ejecting a create-react-app generated scaffolding.
 It's been tweaked to disable mangling, _(though that may no longer be necessary since https://github.com/ipfs/aegir/pull/214)_

 Jenkins CI build peerpad as a "website" job.